 |1.81-2.3 million: Estimated number of U.S. point-of-sale terminals enabled to accept chip card payments, per Mastercard and Visa estimates.|

 5. If fraud occurs after EMV cards are issued, who will be liable for the costs?

-Today, if an in-store transaction is conducted using a counterfeit, stolen or otherwise compromised card, consumer losses from that transaction fall back on the payment processor or issuing bank, depending on the card's terms and conditions.
+If an in-store transaction is conducted using a counterfeit, stolen or otherwise compromised card, consumer losses from that transaction fall back on the payment processor or issuing bank, depending on the card’s terms and conditions.

 Consider the example of a financial institution that issues a chip card used at a merchant that has not changed its system to accept chip technology.
 This allows a counterfeit card to be successfully used.

 “The cost of the fraud will fall back on the merchant,” Ferenczi says.